-Regardless, wire shelving makes the list as one of the most common types of shelving that warehouses can utilize–especially if they need better eyesight of products and want less dust collection from the shelving units.
+Wire shelving makes the list as one of the most common types of shelving that warehouses can utilize.
+This is especially the case for warehouses that need better sight lines for products and want less dust collecting on the shelving units.

 4. Bulk Rack Shelving

-Despite its name, bulk rack shelving isn’t really “bulky” at all.
-Instead, it’s a light-duty shelving that fits easily into smaller spaces.
+Rather, it’s a light-duty shelving that fits easily into smaller spaces.
 Durable and boltless, bulk rack shelving is easy to assemble and disassemble for one-time uses.

 5. Clipless Shelving